maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 ```

 ## Deployment
+🚨**Required**

 ### Requirements
+🚨**Required**

-If the user is required to have certain keys and credentials you should include this section with diretions on how to get the necessary information.
+If the user is required to have certain keys and credentials you should include this section with directions on how to get the necessary information.
 ex)
 1. **Google Account:** In order to have this program work, you need a google account.
 If you don't have one  [Create a google account](https://accounts.google.com/Signup)
 2. **Google APIs**